 I have coached dozens of runners to BQ times (and beyond), as well as qualified for Boston twice myself (under self-coaching).
 These training tips for how to qualify for the Boston Marathon are based on that practical experience as well as the body of scientific evidence.

-Get Faster at Shorter Distances First
+1. Get Faster at Shorter Distances First

 In order to run a faster marathon, you need to become a faster runner overall.
 For many runners, the mileage demands of marathon training make it difficult to develop speed.
 Instead, a more effective approach – one I’ve seen work time and time again – is to get faster at shorter distances between marathon cycles.

-For example, if you are targeting a fall marathon for a BQ, you could spend the spring and summer racing 5Ks, 10Ks, and half marathons.
+For example, if you’re targeting a fall marathon for a BQ, you could spend the spring and summer racing 5Ks, 10Ks, and half marathons.
 These training blocks allow for more training at high intensities.
 As a result, running economy, critical velocity, and velocity at VO2max often improve.
 When you begin to shift your focus to the marathon, your ceiling is higher from the start.

 If you want to qualify for the Boston Marathon and have continually missed the BQ mark in cycle after cycle of marathon training, consider giving the marathon a break for a season and focus on building speed at a shorter distance.
 Then, when you return to marathon training, you won’t have to build both speed and endurance within only a few months and will be that much closer to your goal.

-Stop Running Your Easy Days at Marathon Pace
+2. Stop Running Your Easy Days at Marathon Pace

-Too fast easy days and long runs are a common mistake amongst marathoners, including BQ hopefuls.
+Too fast easy days and long runs are a common mistake amongst marathoners, including when BQ running.
 Realistically, marathon pace will feel pretty aerobically comfortable by race day.
 However, training all the time at marathon pace accumulates a lot of fatigue over the course of a marathon training program.
 As result, you never fully recover, especially if you are running high mileage.
 By race day, you have left your race in your training.

 Slowing down easy runs allows you to run higher mileage without breaking down your body or frying your nervous system.
 You also adapt your aerobic system more with deliberate zone 2 training, even if you are not doing high mileage.
 You can also handle harder, bigger marathon workouts if your legs are not fatigued from easy days.
 Slowing down easy runs is a simple solution that yields big rewards.
 You just have to set your ego aside.